sarahforzley/universal-docs/platform/published-folders.md

 Impersonation only works when using [Windows authentication](../api/security.md#authenticating-with-windows-authentication).
 {% endhint %}

-By default, when PSU accesses files to serve them to users, it does so as the service account the process is running as.
-To access files as the user that is downloading the file, you can turn on impersonation.&#x20;
+By default, when PSU accesses files to serve them to users, it does so using the same service account as the process.
+To access files as the user that is downloading the file, turn on impersonation.&#x20;

 ```powershell
 New-PSUPublishedFolder -Path C:\website -RequestPath /docs -DefaultDocument @("index.hml") -Impersonation